Source: Black, S. (2019).

 What can I do to help educate people here in Australia, and around the world about the need to have sustainable cities and communities?

 I wonder which of the PYP attributes would apply to this goal?

-Want to know more?
+Want to research further?
 Try these books!

 To view this video on campus remember to first login to your school Google account using your mConnect username and password.
 Click here for more help on using YouTube on campus.

 "The world´s population is becoming increasingly urban.
 We’ll need to build a new city for one million people every week to keep up, or manage the growth of the cities we already have.
 The battle for sustainable development will be won or lost in our cities, working with the rural areas on which they depend for food and natural resources."
 (United Cities and Local Governments, 2016)

 When using this video don't forget to cite and reference your sources.
 For more information and help see the Kerferd Library referencing guide and / or CiteMaker.

 In text reference / citation: United Cities and Local Governments (2016) or (United Cities and Local Governments, 2016)